sussjb99/PUDIS-2.0/README.md

 - **File Integrity Testing (Bit‑Rot Detection)**
 - **Surface Analysis Testing (Performance & Stability Scans)**

-The suite is designed to work with USB flash and portable exteranal HDDs/SSD devices.
+The suite is designed to work with USB flash drive and portable exteranal HDDs/SSD devices.

 This software is designed to be small in size and should be installed and run directly from the external storage devices.